Troglodytes aedon parkmanii

 Nebraska birds are parkmanii (Bruner et al 1904, AOU 1957).
 Birds in the western parts of the range of parkmanii tend to be somewhat grayer than those further east, although there is considerable variation (Pyle 1997).

-There are earlier reports 14 Mar 2018 Wayne Co (Brogie 2018), Mar 1992 Douglas-Sarpy Co and 31 Mar 1997 at Crescent Lake NWR, Garden Co.
+Earlier dates are 14 Mar 2018 Wayne Co (Brogie 2018), and 28 Mar 2011 Sarpy Co.
 It is likely that reports earlier than these are of misidentified Winter Wrens; overwintering of House Wren has not been documented in Nebraska.
+One was reported attending a feeder in Red Willow Co 8-15 Feb 2012 (eBird.org), the only Feb record for the state.

 Summer: House Wren breeds statewide, although data for 2011-2015 show lower densities in the southern Panhandle and in the Sandhills (Sauer et al 2017), presumably since there is less suitable habitat.
 Two BBS routes in Cherry Co were run twelve times with no House Wrens recorded (Cortelyou 1978), although numbers have increased in the northern Sandhills 1966-2015 (Sauer et al 2017).
 This species is ubiquitous in open woodland in the east; elsewhere, it occupies riparian woodland and residential areas wherever brushy cover exists.
 BBS trend analysis show House Wren has changed 0.18% (95 C.I.; -0.43, 0.81) annually statewide 1966-2013, indicating populations have been relatively stable during the period (Sauer et al. 2017).